lixianphys/Scientific-data/docs/readme.md

  substitute `[-simu]` with `[-dosm]` in simulation.
  - plot the data from csv file directly from the CLI `python toybands/plotfile.py [-f path-to-csvfile]`

+### Advanced settings
+You can change many of default settings in IO(path, save), plotting and some model parameters (no need to change most of time) in `toymodel/config.py`.

+### Main tasks
+- build a band with preset parameters and add it to an existing system (`addband.py`)
+- build a system consisting of bands specified above , the system can contain arbitrary number of bands with arbitrary parameters. (`addband.py`)
+- delete band(s) from a system. (`delband.py`)
+- snapshot the system (`peeksys.py`)
+- do some calculations on the system (`run.py`)
+	- calculate the density of state (DOS) at arbitrary B-field and energy E given the position of band bottom/a specific set of carrier densities.
+(They are equivalent in our model)
+	- Based on DOS results, draw the chemical potentail line at each B-field
+	- plot the E(energy)-B(field) relation of Landau levels
+	- plot the n(density)-B relation of Landau levels.
+Here we need to use the DOS information to map energy (E) to density (n)
+	- plot the n-B relation of Landau levels at the chemical potential to show the simulation of experimentally obtained Landau fan chart
+	- map the density of state (DOS) at each (B,n)
+- replot the results stored in csv file(`plotfile.py`)
 ### Module introduction
 ##### module `addband`
 `python toybands/addband.py [-option][parameters]`